manny/workspace/README.md

 Manny's random assortment of things he finds useful

-Make sure to run :BundleInstall after copying .vim/bundle and .vimrc
+Make sure to run :BundleInstall in vim after running the updateEnv script